 Brookside Village real estate is some of the most expensive in Texas, although Brookside Village house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Brookside Village isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brookside Village are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brookside Village is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brookside Village is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Brookside Village who work in office and administrative support (22.07%), sales jobs (9.46%), and business and financial occupations (7.51%).

 The per capita income in Brookside Village in 2022 was $39,188, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $156,752 for a family of four.
 However, Brookside Village contains both very wealthy and poor people as well.